- 1. Organizational Skills Assessment

 What techniques could you use to ensure that your team is always aware of technological advancements?

-The assessment may also assess an individual’s leadership skills, analytical thinking, and decision-making abilities.
+The assessment may also evaluate an individual’s leadership skills, analytical thinking, and decision-making abilities.
 Some common questions asked during these assessments include:

 -